rehanRafique2/Data/README.md

 ## Requirements
 To run the code in this repository, you need to have the following dependencies installed:

-Python 3.x
+1. Python 3.x
-NumPy
+2. NumPy
-Matplotlib
+3. Matplotlib
-scikit-learn
+4 .scikit-learn

 ## Algorithms Implemented
 Logistic Regression